State Archival Service of Ukraine: Description

-Ukrainian archives are among the least accessible in Europe, as archives do not publish their catalogs online, and there is no state program for this as of 2017.
-Archives are often overloaded with visitors.
+Ukrainian archives were previously among the least accessible in Europe, as the archives did not publish their catalogs online, and there was no state program for this as of 2017.
+Archives were also underfunded, and often overloaded with visitors.
 Waiting time to access documents in reading room could reach several weeks and occasionally months.
 Most of the staff speak Ukrainian or Russian only.
 Some of the Western archives have personnel that can speak Polish and occasionally Romanian, Moldavian and English.
 So far it seems that the State Archives of Odesa Oblast is the only one where personnel can speak English.

+In 2003, Ukraine had lost one of the most valuable collections of Ukrainian Podilia 1795–1900 during the fire in Kamianets-Podilskyi archive.
+In 2014, Ukraine lost the Crimea, Donestk and Luhansk archives to the Russian invasion; however the latter two archives had a small amount of their materials rescued by fleeing archivists, who put some of the most important materials in the trunks of their cars as they evacuated west.

+Digitization projects

 Over the years there have been some international programs for scanning collections.
-The United States Holocaust Memorial Museum had some successful programs.
+The United States Holocaust Memorial Museum has had some successful programs.

-FamilySearch used to work in Ukraine from 1993 to 2011, however the contract was dropped by the Government of Ukraine when president Viktor Yanukovych came to power.
+The non-profit organization FamilySearch did archival scanning work in Ukraine from 1993 to 2011, but the contract was dropped by the government of Ukraine when president Viktor Yanukovych came to power.
 His new chief of Ukrderzharkhiv and a member of the Communist Party of Ukraine, Olha Hinzburh, proclaimed that "Ukrainian archives are to open for everyone".
 During 18 years of successful collaboration FamilySearch digitised many collections and made them available online.

-Due to their agreement with the Government of Ukraine, these records (unlike similar records from other areas) are only available in person at a Family History Center.
-FamilySearch has tried to get permission to make the records available online, but efforts have been refused by the Ukrderzharkhiv.
+However, under President Volodymyr Zelenskyy and his government, FamilySearch was again given permission to start scanning projects throughout the country, working in a handful of archives branches circa 2021.
+The collaboration has continued since the Russian invasion of Ukraine, with more archives branches signing contracts in 2023 and 2024.
+Today Ukraine is one of FamilySearch's largest national scanning projects in the world.

+Corruption

-In general, Ukrainian archives struggle of poor state support and strong corruption.
-Putting documents online will drop illegal income for many archives officials and so they block it.
+Ukrainian archives have in the past struggled with poor state support and strong corruption.
+Putting documents online will drop illegal income for many archives officials, and so they would block requests to scan materials, or would scan but not publish the materials.

-In 2003, Ukraine had lost one of the most valuable collections of Ukrainian Podilia 1795–1900 during the fire in Kamianets-Podilskyi archive.
-In 2014, Ukraine lost the Crimea, Donestk and Luhansk archives.

 Most of the present archives stored in old buildings without fundamental storage facilities.
 Some of the buildings do not even have heating in winter.

-There were a number of rumors about stealing precious documents from state archives.
-Some of them were available on international auctions like eBay.
+There have been a number of rumors about stealing precious documents from state archives.
+Some Ukrainian historical records have been seen available on international auctions like eBay.
 Most notable cases were in Lviv and Kharkiv archives.
 It is not clear of how many documents were stolen and absent at the moment.